 Step 2: Prepare Lemon-Dijon Dressing

-In a small bowl, combine all dressing ingredients (olive oil, fresh dill, lemon juice, Dijon mustard, salt, pepper, and ground cumin); whisk to combine.
+In a small bowl, combine all dressing ingredients; whisk well to combine.

 Step 3: Assemble Mediterranean Lentil Salad